 SELECT * FROM Invoice WHERE TxnDate > '2011-01-01' AND TxnDate <= CURRENT_DATE

 To sort the results of a query, include the ORDERBY clause, specifying a property as the sort field.
 Note that not all properties can be used for sorting.
-To see which properties can be sorted on, go to the entity's reference page and check the Sort Support column of the Properties table.
+To see which properties can be sorted on, go to the entity's reference page to check sorting support for a particular property.

-For example, the following query sorts Customer entities by the FamilyName property:
+For example, the following query sorts Customer objects by the FamilyName property:

 SELECT * FROM Customer ORDERBY FamilyName